Renovation and Enhancement Project

 Designated Space for Library Activities

-Since its founding in 1920, the Frick Art Reference Library has been a leader in information science in the field of art history.
+Since its founding in 1920, the Frick Art Research Library has been a leader in information science in the field of art history.
 Upgrades to the library’s facilities will enable it to continue its pioneering efforts in the areas of digitization, born-digital resources, and digital art history.
 The project will upgrade conservation facilities and create spaces for researchers to meet and collaborate.

 Visitor Amenities